AgentNo/87th-admin-bot/COMMANDS.md

 ## Latent Features
 ### Signups Automation
-The bot will automatically add reactions to posts in #⁠📢event-announcements as long as it has one or more of the following emojis: :RegimentalColours:, :KingsColours:, or :UnionColours:.
+The bot will automatically send announcements every morning at 8am and add reactions in #⁠📢event-announcements as long as it has one or more of the following emojis: :RegimentalColours:, :KingsColours:, or :UnionColours:.
 Replying to a message with 'unreact' will remove the bot's reactions.
 Note reactions will only be removed if at least one other user has also reacted with that emoji.
 ### Welcome DMs
 The bot will automatically send a welcome message to any new members who join the discord.